udia-software/udia/README.md

     Manual is reccommended for live reloading and development.

 1. Ensure you have a sql database accessible and ready. (`postgres` supported)
+    * You can use docker! `docker-compose -f postgres-compose.yml up` and the defaults env variables all work.
-    * Helper Docker commands: `docker-compose -f postgres-compose.yml up` & `psql -h 0.0.0.0 -p 5432 -U pguser -d udiadb`
+    * To view raw database, connect to docker container with `psql -h 0.0.0.0 -p 5432 -U pguser -d udiadb`
 2. Set your database connection values. (see [Environment Variables](#environment-variables))
 3. Install dependencies: `yarn install`
 4. Run database migrations `yarn runMigrations`
-5. Watch application: `yarn watch` or run application `yarn start`
+5. Watch application: `yarn watch` or run application `yarn start` or test application `yarn test`

 ## Environment Variables

+These environment variables can be set by modifying your `~/.*rc` or `~/.*profile` files.
+Alternatively, modify the environment variables in the `docker-compose` files.

 | Environment Variable Name | Default Value                     | Description                                        |
 | ------------------------- | --------------------------------- | -------------------------------------------------- |